Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- The Heat give up 109.8 points per contest, second-ranked in the league.
+- Defensively, the Heat are second in the league, giving up 109.8 points per contest.

-- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.
+- In terms of assists, the Heat have given up 25.6 per game, 14th in the NBA.

 Jayson Tatum vs. the Heat